 With its existing infrastructure and skills, and the many people in desperate need of help, Danang General Hospital has been the perfect partner for Facing the World to establish a craniofacial training and treatment programme.

-Over the last six years the training programme has included:
+Over the last seven years the training programme has included:

 - Facing the World’s surgical team from London visiting Danang for two weeks each year to lecture, train and perform surgery jointly with the local teams.